Turn Your Home Renovation into a Green Remodel with These Sustainability Ideas

 Air sealing and insulation

-One of the major ways to improve energy-efficiency in the home while remodeling is to focus on air entering and escaping the home.
-Caulking and weather stripping spots of air leakage needs to happen before adding insulation in walls, windows, doors, or the attic, because it may need to go on top of any areas that need sealing.
+Once your home audit results are in you can target those places where air is entering and escaping the home.
+Caulking and weather stripping spots of air leakage need to happen before adding insulation in walls, windows, doors, or the attic, because it may need to go on top of any areas that need sealing.
 A radiant barrier is another attic upgrade that helps block heat from entering through the roof, reducing the strain on your air conditioner.
+For new attic and wall insulation, you could opt for fireproofed recycled denim, which is manufactured in a zero-waste process.

 HVAC and smart thermostats